 Despite the bad weather causing all the lifts to be closed, the three of us found a slope we could ski on and started our journey on Mt.
 Tomamu.

-The three traveled on a Hoshino Resorts campervan plan, which allowed them to move freely for five days and four nights.
-While sleeping in the vehicle, they could use some of the facilities at Hoshino Resorts Tomamu and OMO7 Asahikawa by Hoshino Resorts, and breakfast, bathing facilities, and parking were included.
-This
+locations.
+While sleeping and staying in the campervan, they could use some of the facilities at Hoshino Resorts Tomamu and OMO7 Asahikawa by Hoshino Resorts, and breakfast, bathing facilities, and parking were included.
+It was perfect for those who wanted to adjust their activities according to their needs.
+Renting for the maximum number of four people offered good value for money.

 The places we visited this time were Hoshino Resort Tomamu, OMO7 Asahikawa as our base, Nayoro Piyashiri Ski Resort, Santa Present Park, Kamui Ski Links, and the BC area in Kamifurano.